soundwrightpro/FRUITY-NILA/README.md

   * can add auto markers in playlist (double click to add, double click again at same point to remove)
   * time/seconds or beats/bars on OLED when playlist is selected (depending on what you have active in FL Studio)
   * jumping between markers in playlist (left and right on 4d)
-* when broswer is the active window
+* when browser is the active window
   * double press 4D button when plugin or sound is selected.
 Right click menu will open.
 * when the channel rack is the active window
   * navigating between groups on the channel rack (double click to open menu)